schlenga/ChatLocator/readme.md

 ![Messages by Day](DailyPlot.png "Hooray for weekends")

-There's a noticable drop in messages on Saturdays -- we had a long distance relationshipt for quite a while and often only saw each other on the weekends.
+There's a noticable drop in messages on Saturdays -- we had a long distance relationship for quite a while and often only saw each other on the weekends.
 Friday and Sunday being travel days meant that only the Saturdays were spent together completely.

 ---------